Jelmerro/nus/README.md

 This can be done by listing an exact version, a dist-tag or a semver range.
-For example, to use the latest beta tag of package `package-a`, as well as the newest v5.x.x major release of `package-b` (but not 6.0.0 or newer), you should use and overrides section like so:
+For example, to use the latest beta tag of package `package-a`, as well as the newest v5.x.x major release of `package-b` (but not 6.0.0 or newer), you should use an overrides section like so:

 ```json
 {